genai-impact/ecologits/docs/tutorial/providers/mistralai.md

 # Mistral AI

-This guide is focuses on integration :seedling: **EcoLogits** with the [Mistral AI official python client :octicons-link-external-16:](https://github.com/mistralai/client-python).
+This guide is focuses on the integration of :seedling: **EcoLogits** with the [Mistral AI official python client :octicons-link-external-16:](https://github.com/mistralai/client-python).

 Official links: